 We believe worship serves two purposes, first to offer God thanks, praise and adoration for all that God has done in our lives, i.e. to worship God.
 It is also meant as an opportunity for quiet to allow God to guide us and lead us deeper into faith through His spoken Word and prayer time.
-Worship is currently offered twice every week with a Contemporary version led by a praise band and with an intentional connection between the Scriptures and the secular world through a choice of theme and the sermon.
-It is our goal in Contemporary that as you leave, things that you encounter in the every day world will remind you of the Scriptures and message that God spoke to you in worship.
-This service happens at 6:30 pm on Saturday night.
-Traditional worship tends to use hymns and the organ to accompany the Scripture and sermon in order to communicate the Word of God in a way that's relevant to the modern world.
+Worship is currently offered every week with a Traditional worship called "Gathering of the Family of God", tends to use hymns and the organ to accompany the Scripture and sermon in order to communicate the Word of God in a way that's relevant to the modern world.
 Devotionals are offered each week to help the Word continue to breathe life into attendees throughout the week.
-Traditional meets on Sunday mornings at 10:30 am.
+Traditional Service meets on Sunday mornings at 10:30 am.
 Prayer services, special holiday services, and prayer vigils are also frequently offered as part of worship.
 Sunday School called "Lessons for Life" is offered at 9:00 am Sunday mornings before worship.

 Good works, community, prayers, and worship are shared among many religions, but then so is education.
 Therefore, Bethany United Methodist strives to provide a distinctively Christian education ministry.
 An education ministry that does not assume that once you are confirmed as a teenager or pass your new member class that you are finished.
 Instead, we offer multiple opportunities throughout the year for various adult Bible studies and other classes in addition to our children's and youth program.
 We have classes ready for newly married couples, classes for couples with double digit anniversaries, classes for parents of small children and class for parents of teenagers.
 We have courses ready to go for the dating single and for the retired widow.
 It takes a lifetime to build a relationship and that includes one's relationship with Christ.
 So if you are a new believer who would benefit from Alpha we have you covered, and if you are a veteran of Christian teachings, then perhaps one of the 34 week intensive Disciple courses better meets your needs.
 If you need a family study, many of our short-term studies have full family curricula including adult, teen and child studies so the family can all be looking at the same Scriptures and lessons at the same time in age appropriate materials.
 Please feel free to take part in any of our educational opportunities and to invite friends, even if you don't attend our worship services.